tbidne/shrun/README.md

 **Arg:** `-d, --disable-log`

 **Description**: This option globally disables all logging i.e. ordinary logs and those created via `--cmd-log` and `--file-log`.
-As most uses will want at the least the default success/error messages and timers, this option is primarily intended for debugging or testing where logging is undesirable.
+As most uses will want at least the default success/error messages and timers, this option is primarily intended for debugging or testing where logging is undesirable.

 ## Log Formatting